biopython/biopython/Doc/Tutorial/chapter_seqio.rst

 The ``Bio.SeqIO.convert()`` function will take handles *or* filenames.
 Watch out though – if the output file already exists, it will overwrite it!
-To find out more, see the built in help:
+To find out more, see the built-in help:

 .. code:: pycon